isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 Currently, ISB-CGC hosts over 300 Open Access BigQuery Tables.
 Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a wild card search or via available filters.
 The filters consist of a combination of a multi-select dropdown lists and checkboxes.
 Boolean operators "OR" as well as "AND" are supported for multiple inputs.

+The homepage of the BigQuery UI contains links to various helpful documentation pages including Google BigQuery's documentation and our Community Notebook repository which contains example uses-cases on how to use BigQuery tables programmatically via Jupyter notebooks or R scripts.

 .. image:: BigQueryTableSearch-homepage.png
    :align: center

 **Status**